 In Matthew 5:13, Jesus said you are the salt of the earth.
 But what does that mean?
 And how does it affect our lives as Christians?
-In this Bible study, we’ll explore the meaning of being the salt of the earth and discover the lesson Jesus was teaching us about applying it to our daily lives and the lives of others in this scripture.
+In this devotional, we’ll explore the meaning of being the salt of the earth and discover the lesson Jesus Christ taught us about applying it to our daily lives and the lives of others in this scripture.

 Bible Verse about salt losing its saltiness